pravalikaarunkumar/Comprehensive-CNN-Study-on-CIFAR10/README.md

 - **Epochs**: 100 epochs were run for each model.
 - **Batch Size**: 64

-All models were trained using an **L4 GPU**, which provided the necessary computational power to handle the larger models (like ResNet and DenseNet) efficiently.
+All models were trained using an **NVIDIA A100 GPU**, which provided the necessary computational power to handle the larger models (like ResNet and DenseNet) efficiently.
 The GPU accelerated the training process, especially during convolution and backpropagation steps, enabling quicker experimentation and tuning.

 ## Results and Evaluation
 Each model was evaluated on the CIFAR-10 test set after training.
 The performance of the models is summarized below: